Make Pain a Thing of the Past – laser spine – Physician Partners of America

 Does Medicare Cover Laser Back Surgery?

-Good news for seniors who have put off treating neck or back pain because of cost: Physician Partners of America is one of the few healthcare providers that accepts Medicare for minimally invasive laser spine procedures.
+Good news for seniors who have put off treating neck or back pain because of cost: Physician Partners of America is one of the few healthcare providers that accepts Medicare for minimally invasive laser spine

 These procedures typically cost patients thousands of dollars without Medicare or insurance coverage.